 2. Was the employee criticizing a new policy?

-3. Could the post be interpreted as protected concerted activity?
+3. Could the post be interpreted as a protected concerted activity?

 If a practice owner answers “yes” to any of the questions above, then the social media post is most likely protected under the National Labor Relations Act, and disciplinary action, such as employee termination, would be unlawful.